huriettic/polygontobrush/README.md

-It outputs obj files and polygon files of separate polygons.
+It outputs OBJ files and polygon files of separate polygons.

-Update Unreal Tournament 99 with the latest patch then import the obj as brushes.
+Update Unreal Tournament 99 with the latest patch then import the OBJ as brushes.